vmware-tanzu/pinniped/deploy/supervisor/README.md

    *Warning:* Do not expose the Supervisor's port 80 to the public.
 It would not be secure for the OIDC protocol to use HTTP, because the user's secret OIDC tokens would be transmitted across the network without encryption.

+1. Or, expose the Supervisor app using a Kubernetes service mesh technology, e.g. [Istio](https://istio.io/).
+   Please see the documentation for your service mesh.
+Generally, the setup would be similar to the description above for defining an ingress, expect the service mesh would probably provide both the ingress with TLS termination and the service.

-For either of the above options, if you installed using `ytt` then you can use the related `service_*` options from [deploy/supervisor/values.yml](values.yaml) to create a Service.
+For either of the first two options mentioned above, if you installed using `ytt` then you can use the related `service_*` options from [deploy/supervisor/values.yml](values.yaml) to create a Service.
 If you installed using `install-supervisor.yaml` then you can create the Service separately after installing the Supervisor app.
 There is no `Ingress` included in the `ytt` templates,